Ranulph Fiennes: Personal life

+Diagnosed with Parkinson's disease in 2019, Fiennes was open about the disease and his life with it.
+From October 2024 Fiennes retreated from public appearances with failing health, and has been residing in a series of care homes.
+As of September 2026, his location is publicly unknown and friends and relations have reported being blocked from both contacting and visiting him.
+In January 2026, the Care Inspectorate of Wales ruled that he was being unlawfully deprived of liberty, since his wife, who has lasting power of attorney, had not filed the required Deprivation of Liberty Safeguards document.

 Awards and recognition

 In 1970, while serving with the Omani Army, Fiennes received the Sultan's Bravery Medal.
 He has also been awarded a number of honorary doctorates, the first in 1986 by Loughborough University, followed in 1995 by University of Central England, in 2000 by University of Portsmouth, 2002 by Glasgow Caledonian University, 2005 by University of Sheffield, 2007 by University of Abertay Dundee and September 2011 by University of Plymouth.
 Fiennes later received the Royal Geographical Society's Founder's Medal.

 He was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews.